abaran30/hextechhunt/README.md

 + Create an environment variable called **RIOT_API_KEY** to reflect this key.
 Example: `export RIOT_API_KEY="my-riot-api-key-goes-here"`

 ### Steps
 + Install [Node.js](https://nodejs.org/en/) and [Npm](https://www.npmjs.com/).
 I believe the Node.js installer for Windows and Mac will also install Npm for you, while Linux users will be required to install it separately via their package manager.
 Please double check though!
-You can check your installation of Node.js via command-line: `node --version`.
+You can check your installation of Node.js via command-line: `node --version` or `nodejs --version`.
 The same can be done for Npm: `npm --version`.

++ Install the [http-server](https://www.npmjs.com/package/http-server) package via `npm` globally: `npm install http-server -g`.

 + Clone this repository to a location of your choosing.
 Run command `git clone https://github.com/abaran30/hextechhunt.git`